CarterCommunity/Carter/README.md

 1. Install the template - `dotnet new -i CarterTemplate`

+2. Optional: This template creates the files directly in the current directory, so you might want to create a directory for the new application - `mkdir MyCarterApp`

+3. Optional: Go into the directory - `cd MyCarterApp`

-2. Create a new application using template - `dotnet new Carter -n MyCarterApp`
+4. Create a new application using template - `dotnet new carter -n MyCarterApp`

-3. Run the application - `dotnet run`
+5. Run the application - `dotnet run`

 #### Package